CleverCloud/documentation/content/guides/node-js-mongo-db.md

 ---
 type: docs
-title: Node.js + MongoDB sample application
+title: Node.js & MongoDB
-shortdesc: The goal of this article is to show you how to deploy a Node.js + MongoDB application on Clever Cloud.
+description: The goal of this article is to show you how to deploy a Node.js with MongoDB application on Clever Cloud.
 tags:
 - deploy
 keywords: